skip to content

 Image by StartupStockPhotos from Pixabay

-Launched in January 2025, our Lunchtime Conversations are interdisciplinary exchanges designed to inspire new thinking about global food security and food system resilience.
+Launched in January 2025, our Lunchtime Conversations are interdisciplinary exchanges designed to inspire new thinking about the challenges that our global food systems pose from production to consumption.

-Two researchers from different disciplines are invited to discuss their work and how their knowledge could be combined to find new ways to address issues of food security and system resilience.
+Two researchers from different disciplines are invited to discuss their work and address the same topic from different angles.
 Their discussion will be followed by a Q&A with the audience.

 These events are open to all staff and students; you are welcome to join and contribute to the discussion, whatever your area of expertise!